The Somerset Fatigue Service helps people learn how to live with and manage their fatigue.

 You do not need to already have a diagnosis of Post COVID-19 Syndrome to come to our service.
 We will check your symptoms and tell you if you have it.

-Your first appointment will last about one hour.
-It will usually take place by video call, unless you have asked for a different way.
+The appointment will last about one hour and will usually take place by video call, unless you have asked for a different way.
 We will send you a link to your appointment before it takes place.

 Sometimes our emails may go into your junk folder, and our phone calls may show as “no number.”
 If you are waiting to hear from us, please check your junk mail.

-We run 4 online group sessions to help people learn how to manage their fatigue and live well.
-The sessions take place once a week, on the same day and time, usually at 10:30am, by video.
+We run online workshops to help people learn how to manage their fatigue and live well.
+The workshops take place once a week, on the same day and time, usually at 10:30am, by video.
 We will tell you the dates and times when you are booked on.

-If you cannot come to the group, please let us know before the session.
+If you cannot come to all the workshops, please let us know before the session.
 If you have trouble joining the meeting, please call our number and ask for help.

-We will send you 4 handouts and the presentation slides by email before the sessions.
-If you would like these on paper instead, please let us know.
+We will send you handouts and the presentation slides by email before the sessions.
+We can also send these on paper, if you prefer.

-The groups will cover; Fatigue and associated symptoms, effective rest, activity diaries, emotional energy, cognitive difficulties, sleep, altered breathing patterns, communication and managing setbacks.
+The workshops will cover; Fatigue and associated symptoms, effective rest, activity diaries, emotional energy, cognitive difficulties, sleep, altered breathing patterns, communication and managing setbacks.

-After you have been to all the groups, you can ask for one-to-one sessions with a Fatigue Practitioner.
-If you choose this, a Health Navigator will contact you to help you with keeping an activity diary.
+After you have been to all the workshops, you can ask for one-to-one sessions with a Fatigue Practitioner.
+If you choose this, our Health Navigator will contact you to help you with keeping an activity diary.

 Once you join the service, you might be able to get extra support.
-You can talk to our Health Navigator or practitioner to learn more about these additional services.
+You can talk to our Health Navigator or Fatigue Practitioner to learn more about these additional services.

-If you ask for one-to-one sessions, a Health Navigator will support you first.
+If you ask for one-to-one sessions, our Health Navigator will support you first.
 They will help you learn how to use an activity diary before your 1:1 follow up appointments.

 Our Employment Advisor can help you with work, employment, and benefits.
 They can support you in a group or one-to-one.